louislam/uptime-kuma/README.md

 cd uptime-kuma
 npm run setup

 # Option 1.
-Run with node.
+Try it in the foreground.
 node server/server.js

 # (Recommended) Option 2.
 Run uptime kuma in background using PM2